How Much Does It Cost to Move?

 - Do you guarantee pickup or delivery dates for long-distance moves?

-- Do you provide an inventory list to review together?
+- Do you provide an inventory list to review together before and after the move?

 - How do you handle loss or damage claims?